Catholic Church in Slovenia: Judiciary

 Second instance courts are in Maribor (for Metropolis of Ljubljana) and Ljubljana (for Metropolis of Maribor).

 The court of third instance operates within the Roman Curia and is called the Roman Rota.
 In addition, within the Holy See, there is the Apostolic Signatura, which is an administrative court responsible for assessing the validity of canonical legal procedures for the universal Church; it also has authority over the appointment of ecclesiastical judges in local courts.
 The third court within the universal Church is the Apostolic Penitentiary, which is responsible for matters concerning the internal sacramental forum of the Church.
 A tribunal has also been established within the Dicastery for the Doctrine of the Faith, which deals with criminal offenses related to sexual abuse.

 Relations with the Holy See

 Slovenia and the Holy See concluded a concordate on May 28, 2004.

 The Holy See has a apostolic nunciature in Ljubljana and Slovenia has a separate embassy in Rome, responsible for the Holy See (additionally to the one for the Italian Republic).
 Archbishop Luigi Bianco, Titular of Falerone, is the current Apostolic Nuncio to Slovenia and the Apostolic Delegate to Kosovo.
 Franc But is an ambassador of Slovenia to the Holy See.

 Slovenians in the Roman Curia

-Cardinal Franc Rode CM served as Prefect of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life from 2004 ot 2011.
+Cardinal Franc Rode CM served as Prefect of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life from 2004 to 2011.

 Archbishops Ivan Jurkovič and Mitja Leskovar serve in the Holy See's diplomatic service.
 Jurkovič has served as Apostolic Nuncio to Canada since 2021, and Leskovar has served as Apostolic Nuncio to Democratic Republic of the Congo since 2024.